 Presentation is nothing short of classy.
 Packaged in a heavy glass jar, slightly tapered at the bottom, it includes a traditional hand made paper covering giving it an authentic look of the Joseon dynasty.
-It includes a screw top lid, protective inner seal and dispensing spatula made of plastic.
+The jar includes a screw top lid, protective inner seal and dispensing spatula made of plastic.
 The cream itself is glossy and white.
 It has a stiffness about it, somewhat jelly like and bouncy.
 It stretches similarly to a snail product although there is no such ingredient in the formula.

 I had a hard time describing the scent.
 There is added fragrance as the second last item on the ingredient list so whatever it is, it’s at least partly artificial.
 To me, it is subtle and lightly floral.
 There is no hanbang characteristic to it and barely can I detect any herbal tones.
 To be honest, I actually don’t even notice it.

 In terms of application, I used this as the last step of my routine day and night until finished before posting this review.
-It applies nicely with plenty of slip and absorbs fully without any sense of tackiness or oily residue.
+It applies nicely and absorbs fully without any sense of tackiness or oily residue.
 From memory, it reminds me a little of the Thank You Farmer True Water Light Gel Cream in that its texture, application and moisturising ability are all very similar.
 I loved the gel cream so you can probably guess where this is going.

 Looking at the ingredient list and the product claims, I expected brightening to occur, my tone to become more uniform.
 The product suggests Ginseng and Orchid Extracts are responsible for this effect in the cream however, their concentrations appear too insignificant to make any noticeable impact.
 I identified Niacinamide as the key ingredient likely to be responsible for this effect.
 Even though it is as high up as third in the list, I didn’t observe brightening at all.
 I can’t confirm any tone change while using this cream.

 Promising improvements in firming skin and easing fine lines and wrinkles, the key ingredient that addresses this claim is Adenosine.
 Although in theory, this is said to improve lines, it’s such a difficult thing to observe over a period of a few months without lab conditions.
 I can’t say that this cream made any impact to existing lines and wrinkles, however, I didn’t notice any increase in depth of existing lines nor any new line formations.
-This would also be a result of improved hydration since more moisture plumps the skin and smooths out lines.
+This would also be a result of improved hydration since moisture plumps the skin and smooths out lines.
 Given how gradual the ageing process is, this probably means nothing.
 I think there is definitely potential for long term use of this cream to help with fine lines but in the short term, the jury is out.

 This cream has three different functions: it works as a regular moisturiser, a sleeping pack and a makeup primer.
 Firstly and the way I used it most, as a moisturising cream, I found it to be effective.
 It gave my combination skin sufficient hydration between morning and evening applications.
 My skin felt instantly plumped, soft and moisturised and this feeling lasted for several hours.
 Furthermore, it played well with foundation, making a good base, although it should be noted that I use very light coverage.
 Heavy foundation users may get different results.
 The way it appears to have worked most effectively however, is as a sleeping pack.
 Applying a slightly thicker layer at night (not too thick as it would take too long to absorb) would find me waking with supple skin that was plump and soft to touch every time.
-If you don’t like using this as a moisturiser, then switch to a sleeping mask as it is simply wonderful in this capacity.
+If you don’t like using this as a day moisturiser, then switch to a night cream/sleeping mask as it’s simply wonderful in this capacity.

 So in summary, this cream has a divine texture, looks fantastic, absorbs well without notable residue and delivers long lasting hydration.
 I really enjoyed the weight of this product as it is gel-like and not really creamy (even though it is called a cream), so ideal for my truly combination skin type.
 It didn’t break me out at all, although it should be noted, I rarely suffer acne.
 It softened dry patches and didn’t promote oil/sebum production in oily parts of the face.
 I think it would suit all skin types as it provides good, long lasting moisture and isn’t heavy.